piotrsiupa/git-istash/tests/README.md

     - `1` - pushing without additional options.
     - `2` - pushing with `--no-keep-index`.
     - `3` - pushing with `--keep-index`.
-- The second character is a lowercase letter that with tandem with the digit acts as an ID of the test in the current directory.
+- The second character is an uppercase letter that with tandem with the digit acts as an ID of the test in the current directory.